Review of Bistro Maison in McMinnville Oregon

-They finally settled in MAC, and opened Bistro Maison, where they have one of the most passionate groups of followers I’ve ever seen.
+They finally settled on McMinnville and opened Bistro Maison, where they have one of the most passionate groups of followers I’ve ever seen.

-The Bistro has a large amount of splits, or halt-bottles, which is great if you are worried about driving back to Portland, as well as a selection of by-the-glass pours.
+The Bistro has a large number of splits, or half-bottles, which is great if you are worried about driving back to Portland, as well as a selection of by-the-glass pours.
 Wine service is excellent.
 When ordering by the glass, they bring out a couple of bottles and give a taste of each one so you can decide which one best fits your fancy.

 Service is excellent, the timing on all of my meals has been just right, with the only unusual moment occurring when the server recites the entire specials menu to you.
 Strange because the same thing is written on the piece of paper in your hand.
 Charming, but strange.

-Bistro Maison’s menu is mostly French, or French influenced, with the incongruous exception of house-made ravioli, which I didn’t try, but it had better be good for $25.
+Bistro Maison’s menu is mostly French, or French influenced, with the incongruous exception of house-made ravioli, which I didn’t try.
 They do best with items that showcase seasonal ingredients.
-Berries, peaches, corn, etc., have been wonderful this summer, and they use them to their best advantage, whether as a sly accompaniment to an entrée, or as the main event.
+Berries, peaches, corn, etc., have been wonderful this summer, and they use them to their best advantage, whether as a sly accompaniment to an entrée or as the main event.

 The three soups I’ve tried have been pretty good.
-Shrimp bisque was excellent, with a nice full body, and lots of flavor ($6).
-My last visit was on a warm summer night, and I tried both the gazpacho with basil puree, and another version with local corn and Vidalia onion.
-Both were fairly bursting of summer, and a thoroughly pleasant way to start the meal ($6).
+The shrimp bisque was excellent, with a nice full body, and lots of flavor.
+My last visit was on a warm summer night, and I tried both the gazpacho with basil puree and another version with local corn and Vidalia onion.
+Both were fairly bursting of summer, and a thoroughly pleasant way to start the meal.

 More successful was a salad with Neskowin pepper greens, bacon, local berries, toasted almonds & triple cream cow’s milk cheese, berry & nut vinaigrette.
-In August, the berries were absolutely fantastic, and all the flavors and textures went together beautifully ($10).
+In August, the berries were absolutely fantastic, and all the flavors and textures went together beautifully.

 Mussels are always a good choice, and are available with different preparations, depending on the mood of the chef.
-Served with pomme frites (or French fries) they are fresh and flavorful ($18).
+Served with pomme frites (or French fries) they are fresh and flavorful.

 Desserts are pleasant, and somewhat above average.
-I’ve tried profiteroles au chocolat, which were fine, served warm with warm chocolate sauce ($6).
-Moelleux au chocolat is a molten chocolate cake, which was just what you’d expect ($7).
+I’ve tried profiteroles au chocolat, which were fine, served warm with warm chocolate sauce.
+Moelleux au chocolat is a molten chocolate cake, which was just what you’d expect.
 The best was a Napoleon, which was about four inches tall, made up of crispy flaky layers, with ice cream and fresh summer berries.
-This was an excellent dessert ($7).
+This was an excellent dessert.
 Whether you order dessert or not, they will bring out a large bowl of hazelnuts and nutcrackers, an easy way to end a meal.

 - Phone: (503) 474-1888